MrBigoudi/CompareVgImages/samples/graphs_en/descr.md

   />
 </div>

-<em> Hint: try to first implement a function that returns the path of a rectangle knowing width and the position of it's top-left coordinates.
+<em> Hint: try to first implement a function that returns the path of a rectangle knowing its width and the position of it's top-left coordinates.

 **Question 4** : We'll now try to modify the previous functions to take floats number into accounts.